Elektrobit/crinit/doc/adr/adr-crypt-lib.md

 * widely used in embedded devices on different OSes.
 * active development, regular releases
+* good documentation, available in a modern hyoertext format [^7]
+* large amount of tests
+  - also organical part of their github merge process via their CI [^8]
 * permissive license (Apache License 2.0)
 * modular and small in size, making static linking feasible if desired